 For instance, let’s say your Shiba Inu is deeply transfixed on something.
 When you call their name several times, growing in volume, they might slowly walk towards you to show reluctance.

-Similarly, if you scold your pupper or correct them, you might see slow movements afterward.
+Similarly, if you scold your Shiba or correct them, you might see slow movements afterward.

 Much like the turnaround being the leveled-up look away, moving slowly will climax at laying down.

 While this shouldn’t be seen as offensive, handlers can get flustered with dogs that do this.
-It is actually a calming signal that is asking for some “me time.”
+It's actually a calming signal that is asking for some “me time.”

 Dogs have over thirty calming signals ranging from nose licking to laying down, and it’s impossible to cover them all in this article.